VerticalRelevance/control-broker/README.md

 Note that this table can be queried programatically.
 Check the logs of the Lambda function prefixed `ControlBrokerEvalEngineCd-EvalEngineWrapper` for the `EvalResultsTablePk` to query the Eval Results table with.
+This PK corresponds to a Step Function execution - each execution creates DynamoDB results table entries.

 So far we've seen compliant IaC (1) pass and noncompliant IaC (2) fail using the provided OPA Policies.